John G. Burkhalter: Korean War

 Burkhalter also spent time with the 2nd Infantry Division and would spend a total of 20 months in the European Theater of Operations.
 On March 22, 1946, Burkhalter was promoted to the rank of captain and was assigned to an occupational duty in Japan.
 He stayed in Japan several years until the Korean War escalated.
 During the Korean War, he served primarily with the 51st Signal Battalion and the 73rd Tank Battalion.
 While serving near Kumch'on in the summer of 1950, Rev. Burkhalter gained notoriety when his name and a photograph of him conducting a funeral were published in Life Magazine.
 Burkhalter was promoted to major during the Korean War and would spend thirteen months in Korea.
 After the war, Burkhalter would serve in several different posts and entered the US Army Reserves.
-On July 3, 1969, Burkhalter would officially retire from the United States Army as a lieutenant colonel.
+On July 3, 1969, Burkhalter officially retired from the United States Army as a lieutenant colonel.
 Some of Burkhalter's military adventures were recorded in 2000 in the book, "Heroes to Remember" by Brandon R. Sanders.